 The Social Intelligence and Multi-Sensing group is part of the Computer Science department of the University of Geneva and the INIT institute (Data science and computational intelligence center) from HEPIA.
 This collaboration allows to facilitate the transfert of fundamental research to the market.
-We are also members of the Swiss Center for Affective Sciences.
+We are also members of the Swiss Center for Affective Sciences."

-Research interests
+Research Interests

 Multi-Sensing